-We submitted a p value New Drug Application (NDA) in December 2023 to the US FDA, and the FDA accepted the filing of <0.05 was not met on the primary endpoint, systematic improvement over time was demonstrated NDA for govorestat (AT-007) for the overall primary endpoint ($p=0.1030$) treatment of Classic Galactosemia in February of 2024.
-The NDA was granted Priority Review status, and the FDA initially assigned a Prescription Drug User Free Act (PDUFA) target action date of August 28, 2024.
-The FDA also noted that it is planning to hold an advisory committee meeting to discuss the application.
-In March 2024 the FDA extended the review period for the New Drug Application (NDA) for govorestat (AT-007) for the treatment of Classic Galactosemia by three months, and set a pre-specified sensitivity analyses including cognition ($p=0.0698$) new PDUFA target action date of November 28, 2024.
-Individual speech and language components of We submitted a Marketing Authorization Application (MAA) to the primary endpoint were not impacted, which is suspected to be due to lack of progression European Medicines Agency (EMA) in the placebo group fourth quarter of 2023, which was subsequently validated and concomitant speech therapy received by almost all accepted for review in December 2023.
+We submitted a New Drug Application (NDA) in December 2023 to the US FDA, and the FDA accepted the filing of the NDA for govorestat (AT-007) for the treatment of Classic Galactosemia in February of 2024.
+The NDA was granted Priority Review status, and the FDA initially assigned a Prescription Drug User Fee Act (PDUFA) target action date of August 28, 2024.
+In March 2024 the FDA extended the review period for the New Drug Application (NDA) for govorestat (AT-007) for the treatment of Classic Galactosemia by three months, and set a new PDUFA target action date of November 28, 2024.
+We submitted a Marketing Authorization Application (MAA) to the European Medicines Agency (EMA) in the fourth quarter of 2023, which was subsequently validated and accepted for review in December 2023.
 The EMA recently granted a 3-month extension to the Day 120 clock stop in order to facilitate submission of additional information to the MAA to support potential approval.
-The NDA and MAA submission packages include clinical outcomes data from the Phase 3 registrational ACTION-Galactosemia Kids study in children ages 2-17 with Galactosemia, the Phase 1/2 ACTION-Galactosemia study in the trial.
-Of note, adult patients with severe speech deficits showed a favorable trend towards improvement with govorestat versus placebo.
-A post-hoc analysis of the global statistical test including behavior Galactosemia, and activities of daily living but excluding speech & language components preclinical data.
+The NDA and MAA submission packages include clinical outcomes data from the Phase 3 registrational ACTION-Galactosemia Kids study in children ages 2-17 with Galactosemia, the Phase 1/2 ACTION-Galactosemia study in adult patients with Galactosemia, and preclinical data.